log4cplus

 • AIX 5.3 with IBM XL C/C++ for AIX

-Installation instruction
+Installation instructions

-following are log4cplus specific instructions.
+following are log4cplus-specific instructions.

 log4cplus uses Git sub-modules.
 Always use --recurse-submodules option when